ONykyf/X11Libre-SlackBuild/README.md

 ## Securing the build if you are using slackpkg

 To prevent _slackpkg_ package manager from accidentally downgrading the installed XLibre packages, use the provided `generate_slackpkg_blacklist.sh` script to generate a `blacklist` file and add its contents to `/etc/slackpkg/blacklist`.
-Add `libdrm`, `libva`, and `mesa` to the last file manually as well.
+Add `libdrm`, `libva`, and `mesa` to the last file manually as well, if XLibre is built on a stable Slackware-15.0.

 ## Uninstalling